OR-11/Whether-collide/README.md

 ## How to use

 1.Add this cs-file to Assets folder.
-2.Attach BoxCollider2D to the gameobjects you want to collide.
+2.Attach BoxCollider2D to the all of gameobjects you want to collide.
 3.Attach this cs-file to the gameobjects you just attached the collider.
 4.Attach each of gameobjects you want to collide to each of arrays named "grounds".